 When I showed interest in writing music, my mom was so excited–more excited than I was.
 She was always right there giving me help, teaching me theory and how to write choral parts, teaching me to use the notation software, and most of all, cheering me on.

 I miss her, but still feel her influence strongly in my life.

 Since I can’t give her a true ‘gift’ this Mother’s Day, I thought I’d do the next closest thing.
 Her belief was that music should be shared.

-I’ve compiled six of my piano solo arrangements into a new book I’ve titled, “For the Love of Hymns.”
-Songs include:
+I’ve compiled some of my piano solo arrangements into a new album I’ve titled, “For the Love of Hymns.”

 I hope all of you have a lovely and wonderful Mother’s Day!!!!!!!!!!